FenyxInvincible/MacroJ/README.md

 # **Adding new macro**

-Any macro class has to implement `local.autohotkey.data.macro.Macro` interface.
+Any macro class has to implement `local.macroj.data.macro.Macro` interface.
 Expected data type from JSON params section can be specified by overriding `Type getParamsType()` method or Gson deserialisation by default.

 # **List of included macros**

 You could check `mapping-test.json` for example of macro usage

-### local.autohotkey.data.macro.Crosshair
+### Crosshair

 Scales and draws image (crosshair for example) at the center of screen;